kobsio/kobs/docs/plugins/clickhouse.md

 # ClickHouse

-!!! warning
+!!! note
-    The ClickHouse plugin is in a very early stage and might be changed heavily in the future.

-The [ClickHouse](https://clickhouse.tech) plugin can be used to get the data from a configured ClickHouse instance.
+    The ClickHouse plugin can only be used with the [kobsio/fluent-bit-clickhouse](https://github.com/kobsio/fluent-bit-clickhouse) Fluent Bit plugin.
+If you want to use kobs to run raw SQL commands against a ClickHouse instance you can use the [SQL plugin](sql.md).

 The ClickHouse plugin can be used together with the [kobsio/fluent-bit-clickhouse](https://github.com/kobsio/fluent-bit-clickhouse) output plugin for [Fluent Bit](https://fluentbit.io).
-For this the `type` in the plugin options must be set to `logs`.
 You can then use the specified [Query Syntax](#query-syntax) to get the logs from ClickHouse.

 ![Logs](assets/clickhouse-logs.png)